-Press from the power-up screen, then highlight Interface Settings and press to enter the submenu (see Table 3-17).
-Highlight RST set Output and press flow to highlight ON or OFF and press flow to save.
-Press flow to save for power-up or flow to apply the changes (without saving for power-up) and exit.
+Press form the power-up screen, then highlight Interface Settings and press to enter the submenu (see Table 3-17).
+Highlight RST set Output and press for power-up or for power-up or for power-up or for power-up or for power-up) and exit.

-3.5.3.2 GPIB PORT SETUP (MG MODELS ONLY)
+3.5.3.2 GPIB PORT SETUP (MGL MODELS ONLY)